issaceee/study-vault/Readings/Texts/Paper 3/*Form, Experiment, Genre.md

 ### A. Dominant Formal Problem
 **How can inherited narrative forms register a rapidly transforming social world?**

-- Formal strain rather than formal play
-- Pressure placed on existing structures
+- The problem is not invention of new form, but **strain placed on old ones**
+	- Romantic inwardness proves insufficient for industrial, urban, class-divided reality
+	- By the end of the century, fiction had turned its gaze inward.
+The novel becomes not just a medium that *contains* art but one that *is* art.
+	- ==insert a quote from a secondary source

 ---

 ### B. Novel Form: Expansion under Pressure

 **Macro**
-- Novel stretches to absorb history, class, labour, urbanisation, moral pedagogy
+- The novel stretches to absorb:
+	- Industrial labour
+	- Class mobility and immobility
+	- Urban anonymity
+	- Moral education

 **Micro (formal tensions)**
-- Plot as social circuitry rather than private destiny
+- Plot functions as **social circuitry**, linking disparate lives
-- Narration oscillates between didactic authority and sympathetic immersion
+- Narration oscillates between:
-- Multiplicity of characters as structural response to complexity
+	- Authorial moral authority
+	- Sympathetic immersion in individual experience
+- Large casts respond to the sense that **no single consciousness is adequate**

 **Historically experimental because**
-- Novel functions as a social totality, not merely a story
+- The novel claims the authority to represent **society as a whole**, not just private life

 **Exam pressure points**
 - Uses of form